 “Being connected to everything has disconnected us from ourselves and the preciousness of this present moment.” ~ L.M.
 Browning

-How attached are you to your device?
-Be honest.
-We call it a smartphone but it’s making us stupid and anti-social, and we should pay attention to that.
+Answer this question honestly: How connected are you to your device?
 If you always have your phone nearby and can’t imagine not checking in throughout the day, if you scroll endlessly or check in with social during downtime, if you’re more about Facetime than face-to-face time, or get antsy if you don’t know where your phone is, you likely need a bit of a device detox.

 Did you know that over 2 billion people on this planet now have some sort of smartphone?
 Three quarters of Canadians have one of these super computers attached to their fingertips at all times.
 Hey, Michelle Cederberg here, talking about our devices, the addiction and attraction that we have towards them, and why taking a little bit of a detox might not be a bad thing.

 The truth is, we are never going to be able to break up entirely with these little devices.
 They are here to stay, so we just need to recognize the impact they have on us and learn how to manage it.
 It’s alarming, but these devices are designed to hook the same neural pathways in our brains as gambling and drugs.
 Yes, you get a dopamine hit every time you go into those apps, and the games, and the social media channels that draw you in with click bait, and likes, and comments that all shout, “Look at me, look at me.
 Keep me open, keep me active.”
 And all of that inattention to life, and attention to the digital space, is making us less social.
 It’s wrecking our attention span.
 It’s impacting our memory.
 It’s impacting our sleep, and it’s definitely not good for our health.
 So I’m going to share a number of ways that you can manage how you interact with your device.